What your boss would like to know about project network diagrams

 Predecessor Table

 Drag a process box onto your canvas and label it “Start.”
-Then, lay down boxes for each of the tasks that does not have an immediate predecessor, tasks 1, 3, and 5.
+Then, lay down boxes for each of the tasks that do not have an immediate predecessor, or tasks 1, 3, and 5 in our example.
 These will connect to the start box.
 Task 2 comes immediately after task 1, so put them close together and connect them.
 Continue to do this until all of your tasks have been charted and connected.
 As you build, remember that project network diagrams are read from left to right.
 Your flowchart will look something like this when you finish:

 Project Network Diagram